Bookmobile Service Modifications

 Sponsorships

 Sponsors are required to have sponsorship agreements and need to align with our policies and practices and do not imply endorsement of products by the Library.
-Sponsors may not influence the goals and objectives of Library programs.
-Entering into sponsorship agreements does not suggest endorsement of products or services by Hamilton Public Library.

-The Library reserves the right to immediately terminate an existing sponsorship if the sponsor uses Hamilton Public Library’s name outside the parameters of the agreement, without prior consent, or if the sponsor develops a public image inappropriate to the Library’s service and philosophy.
+The Library reserves the right to immediately terminate an existing sponsorship if the sponsor uses Hamilton Public Library’s name outside the parameters of the agreement without prior consent or if the sponsor develops a public image inappropriate to the Library’s service and philosophy.
 In case of a change in ownership or name or both of a sponsor during the term of the agreement, Hamilton Public Library reserves the right to immediately cancel the agreement if the new organization fails to meet any of the principles or conditions outlined in this policy or in the contractual agreement.

 Any naming opportunity included in a Sponsorship Agreement will conform to the Naming Opportunities Policy and will be assessed in accordance with that policy.
 Sponsors’ corporate names and/or logos may not have prominence over the Hamilton Public Library name and/or logo.
 The Library reserves the right to determine the placement of such names and logos.

-The Hamilton Public Library Board endorses the Canadian Library Associations Position Statement on Corporate Sponsorship Agreements in Libraries.
+The Hamilton Public Library Board endorses the Canadian Library Association’s Position Statement on Corporate Sponsorship Agreements in Libraries.
 All donations, gifts, sponsorship and fundraising programs will be consistent with the Hamilton Public Library’s mission statement.
-The Library reserves the right to decline any donation, gift or sponsorship opportunity that is deemed to be inappropriate or unsuitable to the advancement of the mission, values, and strategic objectives of the Library.
+The Library reserves the right to decline any donation, gift or sponsorship opportunity that is deemed to be inappropriate or unsuitable for the advancement of the mission, values, and strategic objectives of the Library.

 Sponsorship agreements valued at $25,000 or more shall be presented to the Library Board for approval.
 Sponsorship agreements valued at less than $25,000 may be approved by the Chief Librarian and will be reported to the Board.